bitwiseworks/cmake-os2/Help/manual/cmake-server.7.rst

 type "progress" to the client.
-These will contain a "progressMessage" with a string describing the action currently taking place as well as "progressMinimum", "progressMaximum" and "progressCurrent" with integer values describing the range of progess.
+These will contain a "progressMessage" with a string describing the action currently taking place as well as "progressMinimum", "progressMaximum" and "progressCurrent" with integer values describing the range of progress.

 Messages of type "progress" will be followed by more "progress" messages or with a message of type "reply" or "error" that complete the request.